 Vaporwave found wider appeal over the middle of 2012, building an audience on sites like Last.fm, Reddit and 4chan.[59]
 On Tumblr, it became common for users to decorate their pages with vaporwave imagery.[55]
 In September, Blank Banshee released his debut album, Blank Banshee 0, which reflected a trend of vaporwave producers who were more influenced by trap music and less concerned with conveying political undertones.[24]Bandwagon called it a "progressive record" that, along with Floral Shoppe, "signaled the end of the first wave of sample-heavy music, and... reconfigured what it means to make vaporwave music.[5]

 After a flood of new vaporwave acts turned to Bandcamp for distribution, various online music publications such as Tiny Mix Tapes, Dummy Mag and Sputnikmusic began covering the movement.[16]
 However, writers, fans, and artists struggled to differentiate between vaporwave, chillwave, and hypnagogic pop,[60] while Ash Becks of The Essential noted that larger sites like Pitchfork and Drowned in Sound "seemingly refused to touch vaporwave throughout the genre's two-year 'peak'."[16]
-Common criticisms were that the genre was "too dumb" or "too intellectual".[61][nb 4]
+Common criticisms were that the genre was either "too dumb" or "too intellectual".[61][nb 4]

 Wider popularity